bomatson/leap_drumkit/article.md

 I love playing around with the LeapMotion.
 It is a wonderful little piece of technology, has great documentation, and is way ahead of its time.
 More specifically, I'm interested in its potential to communicate with MIDI, the protocol which allows software to translate musical data.

+A quick aside: My background is in music, playing drumset in the UMichigan jazz program and more recently a spot on Conan

-I checked out the available options for LeampMotion "drumsets" and found them to be atrocious.
-Nothing even gave a valid attempt to properly interpret a stroke, so I sought to build my own.
+I checked out the available options for LeampMotion "drumsets" and found them to be difficult to use.
+Nothing gave a valid attempt to properly interpret a stroke, so I sought to build my own.

 ### Getting LeapMotion Sensor Data